neurolabusc/Fast-Quadric-Mesh-Simplification-Pascal-/README.md

 While this algorithm is embedded into Surf Ice, that is a complex program.
 This GitHub page includes a basic command line program that allows the user to load a OBJ format mesh, decimate the mesh and save the result to disk.
 You will need to have the freepascal compiler installed.

- -To compile the program "fpc -O3 simplify.pas"
+ - To compile the program "fpc -O3 simplify.pas"
- -Once compiled, you can run the program with a command like this "./simplify bunny.obj out.obj 0.2", which should produce a new mesh with 20% of the faces found in the original.
+ - Once compiled, you can run the program with a command like this "./simplify bunny.obj out.obj 0.2", which should produce a new mesh with 20% of the faces found in the original.

 ##### Recent Versions